Join Us on 1/21/2026 for the Concord Township Zoning Hearing. Oppose the Gas Station

 File Written Comments

-Reference the HOP application number, identify yourself as a nearby property owner, and explain specific, factual safety or drainage concerns, FOR EXAMPLE:
+Reference the above HOP application number, identify yourself as a nearby property owner, and explain specific, factual safety or drainage concerns, FOR EXAMPLE:

 • Insufficient sight distance or turning radius